-A postgraduate qualification is unlikely to be necessary in most roles, and is only relevant to specific niche areas.
+A postgraduate qualification is not always necessary, and is sometimes only relevant to specific niche areas.

-If you are particularly interested in a certain area, it is worth finding a course that relates to it and considering it as an option.
+If you do have a particular interest, it is worth finding a course that relates to it and considering it as an option.

 For an example of this, see the interview with Phoebe Topping, who studied an MA in Health Policy, Planning and Financing before entering the Civil Service Fast Stream and working in the Department of Health.